Kaizer14x/Kaizer14x/README.md

 <br clear="both">

-<h3 align="center">A Cyber Security practitionner 🦅 and a System's Design Lover 🐧<br>Intersted in cryptography, CTI 🕵️ and BlueTeaming. 🛡️ <br><br>Back-end/Database Developer for fun. 🎯</h3>
+<h3 align="center">A Cyber Security practitionner 🦅 and a System's Design Lover 🐧<br>Interested in cryptography, CTI 🕵️ and BlueTeaming. 🛡️ <br><br>Back-end/Database Developer for fun. 🎯</h3>

 ###